Last Updated: July 7, 2021

 - Account backup for data protection

-Blur password manager is available for all devices including mobile phones, tablets, and PC.
-Mobile and tablet users can download the Blur security app.
-It supports both iOS and Android.
+Our Blur password manager review for 2021 found out the software is available for all devices, including mobile phones, tablets, and PCs.
+Mobile and tablet users can download the Blur security app available for iOS and Android.

-You can download the extension of the application on the following browsers:
+You can download the extension of the application for the following browsers:

 The feature allows you to set up an account anywhere with a strong password that hackers will have a hard time cracking.